Image DPI Analyzer

 Frequently Asked Questions

-The analyzer extracts comprehensive image data including DPI/PPI metadata, pixel dimensions, file size, color information, and EXIF data.
-It calculates optimal print sizes at various resolutions and provides professional recommendations for print quality and usage based on your image's technical characteristics.
-This detailed analysis is essential for photographers, designers, and print professionals.
+The analyzer extracts DPI/PPI metadata, pixel dimensions, file size, color information, EXIF data, and calculates optimal print sizes at various resolutions.
+It also provides recommendations for print quality and usage based on your image's characteristics.

 Yes, our analyzer supports JPEG, PNG, GIF, WebP, TIFF, and BMP formats.
-It intelligently reads embedded DPI metadata when available, or applies standard values (72 DPI) when metadata is missing.
-JPEG and TIFF files typically contain the most comprehensive metadata, while formats like PNG may have limited DPI information depending on the source application.
+It reads embedded DPI metadata when available, or uses standard values (72 DPI) when metadata is missing.
+JPEG and TIFF files typically contain the most comprehensive metadata.

-This commonly occurs when images are processed through social media platforms, web services, or certain image editors that strip or reset metadata to web-standard values.
-Some formats like PNG may not preserve DPI metadata properly, or your image editing software might not be correctly embedding DPI information during the save process.
-Consider using TIFF or high-quality JPEG for preserving metadata.
+This often happens when images are processed through social media platforms, web services, or image editors that strip or reset metadata.
+Some formats like PNG may not preserve DPI metadata properly, or your image editing software might not be saving DPI information correctly.

-The calculations are mathematically precise based on pixel dimensions and DPI values, providing exact technical specifications.
-However, actual print quality depends on additional factors including image sharpness, printer quality, paper type, viewing distance, and image content.
-The analyzer provides reliable technical foundations, but optimal results require considering these real-world printing variables.
+The calculations are mathematically precise based on pixel dimensions and DPI values.
+However, actual print quality depends on factors like image sharpness, printer quality, paper type, and viewing distance.
+The analyzer provides technical specifications, not print quality guarantees.

-Several strategies can address low DPI: print at a smaller size to increase effective DPI, use AI upscaling software to intelligently add pixels, accept lower quality for the desired size, or source a higher resolution version.
-Prevention is optimal - always capture or save images at appropriate resolutions for intended uses.
-Consider 300 DPI for high-quality prints, 150-200 DPI for acceptable quality.
+Options include: printing at a smaller size to increase effective DPI, using AI upscaling software to add pixels, accepting lower quality for the desired size, or finding a higher resolution version of the image.
+Prevention is best - always capture or save images at appropriate resolutions.

-Currently, the analyzer works with standard processed formats (JPEG, PNG, GIF, WebP, TIFF, BMP).
-For RAW files, you'll need to export them to a supported format first using your RAW processor.
-Most professional RAW processors allow you to set specific DPI values during export, ensuring proper metadata inclusion for accurate analysis and print planning.
+Currently, the analyzer works with standard image formats (JPEG, PNG, GIF, WebP, TIFF, BMP).
+For RAW files, you'll need to export them to a supported format first.
+Most RAW processors allow you to set DPI during export for proper metadata inclusion.

-Color information includes color space (RGB, CMYK), bit depth (8-bit, 16-bit), and dominant color analysis.
-This data is crucial for print compatibility - CMYK images are print-ready, while RGB images may need color space conversion for accurate printing.
-Higher bit depths provide better color gradation and smoother transitions, especially important for professional photography and fine art reproduction.
+Color information includes color space (RGB, CMYK), bit depth (8-bit, 16-bit), and dominant colors.
+This helps determine print compatibility - CMYK images are print-ready, while RGB images may need color space conversion.
+Higher bit depths provide better color gradation for professional printing.